OWASP/API-Security/2019/en/src/0xa4-lack-of-resources-and-rate-limiting.md

 ## How To Prevent

 * Docker makes it easy to limit [memory][1], [CPU][2], [number of restarts][3],
-  [file descriptors and processes][4].
+  [file descriptors, and processes][4].
 * Implement a limit on how often a client can call the API within a defined timeframe.
 * Notify the client when the limit is exceeded by providing the limit number and the time at which the limit will be reset.
-* Add proper server side validation for query string and request body parameters, specifically the one that control the number of records to be returned in the response.
+* Add proper server-side validation for query string and request body parameters, specifically the one that controls the number of records to be returned in the response.

 ## References